Janeth Pérez (boxer)

 Janeth Pérez Vigil (born December 5, 1989) is a Mexican professional boxer.

 Professional career

-Pérez turned professional in 2008 and compiled a record of 12–0–1 before facing & defeating Yolis Marrugo Franco, to win the WBA bantamweight title.
-She would defend the title three times before losing it to fellow countrywoman Irma García in 2013.
+Pérez turned professional in 2008 and compiled a record of 12–0–1 before facing and defeating Yolis Marrugo Franco via seventh round technical knockout to win the vacant WBA female bantamweight title at the Lobodome, Mazatlán, Sinaloa, Mexico, on 16 July 2011.

+She defended the title three times before losing it to fellow countrywoman Irma García by unanimous decision at Deportivo del Sindicato del Metro in Mexico City, Mexico, on 5 January 2013.
+Pérez lost a rematch against García via split decision at Unidad Deportiva El Chamizal, Zamora, Mexico, on 6 April 2013.